dasshiva/blitz/spec.md

 Copyright (C) 2023 Shivashish Das

 This specification describes Blitz, a hardware architecture implementated in software and its associated details.
+Blitz is an architecture very much like x86 but open-source and free.
+It is free from proprietary backdoors and much more user-friendly due to its descriptive error messages.
+Besides, it is much simpler and easy to learn and master due to the way it is designed.
+The assembly is also free from absurd complexities as it offers the balance between CISC and RISC instruction sets.
+Despite having a mere 43 instructions, Blitz is capable of doing most of what the processor on your machine can.
+Since Blitz runs on almost all platforms, if you can compile your program to Blitz assembly you will never have to worry about portability ever again.
+This portability is the goal of Blitz and the problem it is trying to solve.

 # Registers
 Blitz has 20 general purpose registers (r0 to r19) and 20 floating point registers, both of which are 8 bytes in size.